 Having trolley set-down areas in car parks or close to the store exits makes sense for those using them, but keeping control of shopping baskets can be more difficult and lead to health and safety hazards if they are abandoned near checkouts.
 The rise of basket use means all checkouts need to have their own basket stands as well as all entrances.

 11. Think about design:

 Because it’s always easier to push a trolley than lift a basket, it makes sense to choose carefully when it comes to basket design.
 They shouldn’t be too large so they become too heavy when full and shouldn’t allow for the handles to pinch the hand when they’re being carried.
-When you choose baskets from Mills Display you can also choose to have you store logo and design custom-moulded into the body to keep your branding consistent.
+When you choose baskets from Mills Display you can also choose to have you store logo and design stamped onto the basket to keep your branding consistent.
 Contact our team to learn more.

 12. Point of Sale habits:

 Store layouts and POS designs have to accommodate traditional shoppers and customers who want treat the transaction as a swift, seamless, low-interaction activity.
 Many customers who choose to shop with a basket but don’t have access to self-service checkouts might still choose contactless forms of payment and look for low-queue checkouts.